 We have faced Wolverhampton Wanderers three times in the top flight on this day in history, winning one, drawing one and losing the other.

-1899 - We drew 1-1 at Anfield with John Walker on target.
+1899 - We drew 1-1 at Anfield with inside-right Johnny Walker on target.
 Defender Thomas Hunter played the first of his five reds games.

-1967 - We won 2-1 when we entertained them again, with Tony Hateley striking in the first minute and Willie Stevenson converting a late penalty.
+1967 - We won 2-1 when we entertained them again, with Tony Hateley striking in the first minute and Willie Stevenson converting a late penalty, his eighteenth and final goal for the club.
 The spot-kick was originally taken by Tommy Smith with Evan Williams saving it, but the referee ordered a re-take because the keeper had moved too early, with Stevenson taking responsibility at the second attempt.
 Future red Alun Evans netted for the visitors.

 1980 - We were thumped 4-1 at Molineux, with Phil Neal grabbing our goal.
 Ex-red Emlyn Hughes bagged their fourth and was then whisked away by Eamonn Andrews to film ‘This Is Your Life’.
 John Richards netted the last of his five goals against the reds, with Mel Eves and Normal Bell also on target.

 2020 – We lost a UEFA Champions League group game 2-0 to Atalanta behind closed doors at Anfield, although we remained top of the table with two matches to go.
 James Milner reached a half century of European games for the reds.

 2017 – Chelsea held us to a 1-1 draw at Anfield.
 Ex-Blue Mohamed Salah put us ahead during the second half, but Willian bagged a late leveller.

 2012 - We were held to a goalless draw at Swansea City’s Liberty Stadium, with José Enrique having a goal ruled out for a very marginal offside.